Package 'smile'

 control_opt

-a named list containing the control arguments for the optimization algorithm to be used.
-For details, see stats::optim.
+A named list of control arguments for the optimization algorithm (see stats::optim).

 comp_hess